mhrosas/mhrosas.github.io/publications.md

 My publications.

-1. Non-intersecting Paths and the Determinant of the Distance Matrix of a Tree.
-(2024)
+1. Non-intersecting Paths and the Determinant of the Distance Matrix of a Tree, (2024)
     > with Emmanuel Briand, Luis Esquivias-Quintero, Álvaro Gutiérrez, and Adrián Lillo.\
     > [Extended abstract (FPSAC)](https://fpsac2024.rub.de/)\
     > [Arxiv](https://arxiv.org/abs/2407.01227)